min-nguyen/p2p-rs/markdown/ideas.md

 - [x] handling new transactions by storing them in the pool
 - [x] make command `mine [data]` with no `[data]` argument for mining a new block from the first transaction in the pool
 - [x] handle receiving new blocks by first verifying the transaction inside the block
+- [x] delete mined transactions from the pool
+    - [x] after mining a new block, delete the transaction from the pool
+    - [x] after receiving a new mined block and validating it, removing the containing transaction from the pool if its there.
 - [ ] custom error data type for validating blocks
 - [ ] correct the order of pattern-matching when validating a new block wrt the local chain
    - [ ] handle each pattern-match correctly
-- [x] delete mined transactions from the pool
-    - [x] after mining a new block, delete the transaction from the pool
-    - [x] after receiving a new mined block and validating it, removing the containing transaction from the pool if its there.
+- [ ] introduce additional data structures for tracking alternative chains and blocks
+    - [ ] Competing Blocks: deals with competing blocks that have the same parent and are at the same height.
+        - The action here is to log or temporarily store the competing blocks to wait and see which chain grows longer or which block gets confirmed first.
+   - [ ] Chain Fork Logic: deals with competing blocks that have different parents, indicating a divergence earlier in the chain.
+        - The action here is to store the entire forked chain (starting with the block causing the fork) in a temporary pool or fork database to allow for chain reorganization if the new fork grows longer or more valid according to consensus rules (e.g., longest chain, most cumulative work).

 in parallel:
 - [ ] data structure for storing new block proposals and number of validations, before adding it to the chain